norton120/sneaky_snake/README.md

 # Sneaky Snake
 A low-volume web scraper using your local Chrome profile.
 For those small scraping jobs where simple, serialized processing is good enough.
-Sometimes you don't want to spend forever figuring out the
+Sometimes you don't want to spend forever figuring out the perfect scraping profile to evade the scraping protection and anti-bot boobytraps.
+Sometimes you would be fine handing over your logged-in, cookified, very-identifiable browser to a robot to just get some tedious things done... and this is when you need `Sneaky Snake`.

 ![sneaky snake](sneaky_snake.gif)